Bayesian Geostatistics Using Predictive Stacking: Recover expected and lppd for MCMC sampling

-The package \textit{spBayes} doesn't record the posterior samples of the latent process $z(s)$.
-In this subsection, we illustrate how to recover the expected $z(s)$ for both observed and unobserved location and compute MLPD for the simulation studies based on the outputs returned by \textit{spLM}.
-To achieve our goal, we need to recover the posterior samples of $z(s)$ on all locations given the recorded MCMC samples of parameters $\phi, \nu, \sigma^2, \tau^2$ and $\beta$.
-Denote $z(s)$ on observed and unobserved locations as $z_{o}$ and $z_{u}$, respectively, and denote $z(s)$ on all locations as $z^\ast$.
-Based on \eqref{eq:BayesianG},
+The package \textit{spBayes} does not record posterior samples of the latent process $z(s)$.
+Here, we recover the expected $z(s)$ for the observed and unobserved locations and compute the MLPD for the simulation studies based on the outputs returned by \textit{spLM}.
+To achieve our goal, we need to recover the posterior samples of $z(s)$ at all locations given the recorded MCMC samples of the parameters $\phi, \nu, \sigma^2, \tau^2$ and $\beta$.
+Let $z_{o}$ and $z_{u}$ be the values of $z(s)$ at observed and unobserved locations, respectively, and let $z^\ast = $.
+Based on \eqref{eq:BayesianG}, { } where $\chi^\ast$ combines the observed and unobserved location sets and